 Now we look to the right along the line of figures that will provide our 75,000 BTU unit with enough gas.
 The first figure we find is 28, which is 28,000 BTU, so that is not enough for our 75,000 BTU unit.

 The next figure to the right is 60 which represents 60,000 BTU, which is still not enough for our 75,000 BTU unit, so continuing moving to the right, the next figure is 117 ( i.e 117,000 Btu ), and that is more than enough for your 75,000 BTU requirement.

 Now, look up to the top row of the chart above the 117 figure, and that shows that you will need a 1″ diameter gas pipe.

-NOTE: The gas pipe sizing charts above list the specific pipe sizes required for the number of BTUs for new gas line installations.
+NOTE: The Gas Hard Piping Size For Fire Pits charts above list the specific pipe sizes required for the amount of BTUs for new gas line installations.
 If you are using an existing gas line you must take into consideration the existing gas line capacities to ensure you will have proper pressure.
 This chart is for reference only, we recommend you consult with a Licensed Plumber/Gas Fitter or NFPA54 (National Fuel Gas Code 72 – current edition) for more details.

 Fire Pit Burner Size